 Assignments for TAs Who Fail to Meet the University English Requirement

 If a TA does not receive the minimum university score on SPEAK or the ITAOI, the student’s department has the option of giving the TA a work assignment that does not involve direct oral communication with undergraduates.

 If a student has a disagreement or a conflict with an instructor, administrator, or another student, or feels that in some way her/his academic rights have been violated, s/he should attempt to resolve that conflict directly with the person(s) involved through informal discussion.

 If the issue remains unresolved despite this effort, the student may contact the University Ombudsman (www.msu.edu/unit/ombud) to discuss procedures, rights, and remedies at the appropriate level.

 Every unit on campus is required to have a formal, written grievance policy for students:

-The WRAC Academic Grievance Hearing Procedures for Undergraduate and Graduate Students may be found in Appendix A of the departmental bylaws (2009; amended 2010).
+The WRAC Academic Grievance Hearing Procedures for Undergraduate and Graduate Students may be found in Appendix A of the departmental bylaws (revised 2012).

 The College of Arts & Letters policy may be found here.

 Each of these policies stipulates that any point the student may file a formal, written grievance for consideration by a hearing board at the appropriate level.